SELLING WITH CANARY

 How much of the listed price will I get for my consignment item?

-You receive 75% of the net selling price (excluding taxes, packaging and shipping).
+You receive 70% of the final net selling price (excluding taxes, packaging and shipping).

 How do I submit an item to CANARY?